tableau/TabProvision/README.md

 However, these  users need to be provisioned; they need to be added to the Tableau Online site, have their Role in the site set (e.g. "Creator", "Explorer", "Viewer") and have their authentication mechanism specified.
 This tool does that.

 This is done in 2 steps:
-1. Setup: You defines (in a local XML file) (i) Azure AD groups to map to Tableau Online roles (ii) Groups to sync to Tableau Online (iii) Any service or external accounts
+1. Setup: You defines (in a local XML file) (i) Azure AD groups to map to Tableau Online roles, (ii) Groups to sync to Tableau Online, (iii) Any service or external accounts
 2. Execution: You run TabProvision.exe and it:
     i.
 Logs into your Azure AD (using credentials you provide) and pulls down the membership information of the groups you have specified. ii.
 Logs into your Tableau Online or Server site (using credentials you provide) and pushes up the Users/Roles/Authentication you wish to provision, as well as any Group membership you wish to provision